AndrewJMellor/nba-moneyball-project/README.md

 This repository is to host an analysis project that identifies the best starting 5 players for the Chicago Bulls, based on a $118million budget, taking into account the need to also have enough payroll leftover to recruit another 7 players.

 ### Scenario in Depth
+This assessment task allows me to consolidate and apply the concepts and skills i've learnt throughout the semester.
+This assessment requires me to generate a reproducible data analysis project.

+### Aim of the Data Analysis Project

-You are a data analyst with the Chicago Bulls competing in the NBA (national basketball association).
-In the most recent NBA season (2018-19), your team placed 27th out of 30 (for win-loss record).
-Your team's budget for player contracts next season  is $118 million, ranked 26th out of 30 (for the purpose of this assignment, next season is 2019-20).
-For context, the team with the highest payroll budget is Portland with $148 million, while the best performing team was Milwaukee Bucks (who clinched the best league record in 2018-19 (Links to an external site.)) with $131 million.
+As a data analyst with the Chicago Bulls competing in the NBA (national basketball association).
+In the most recent NBA season (2018-19), the Bulls placed 27th out of 30 (for win-loss record).
+The team's budget for player contracts in 2019-20 is $118 million, ranked 26th out of 30.
+For context, the team with the highest payroll budget is Portland with $148 million, while the best performing team was Milwaukee Bucks (who clinched the best league record in 2018-19 (Links to an external site.)) with $131million.

-You have been tasked by the general manager of Chicago Bulls to find the best five starting players (one from each position) your team can afford.
+I have been tasked by the general manager of Chicago Bulls to find the best five starting players (one from each position (Links to an external site.)) that we, the Bulls can afford.
 (Make sure you don't use up all of your money on just these five players, you still need to fill a full team roster, but are just focussed on finding five starting players here).
 You can choose players that are already playing for Chicago Bulls, you just need to prove that they are worth it.

 **It is an assumption that users know the different playing positions:
 Centre or 5
 Power Forward or 4
 Small Forward or 3
 Shooting Guard or 2
 Point Guard or 1

 **Important to remember to have enough payroll leftover to recruit another 7 players.